Skip to main content

 • Example: dtoverlay=fly-tft-v2,r90 or dtoverlay=fly-tft-v2,r180

-• disable_touch no parameter required: Disables the touch functionality of the TFT, default is enabled.
+• disable_touch No parameter required: Disables the touch function of the TFT.
+It is enabled by default.

 • Example: dtoverlay=fly-tft-v2,disable_touch